koseiohara/mapplot/README.md

 All arguments of Matplotlib's `text` functions are available.

 ## set_xlabel<a id="set-xlabel"></a>
-A wrapper function of `matplotlib.axes.Axes.set_xlabel` The usage is completely the same.
+A wrapper function of `matplotlib.axes.Axes.set_xlabel`.
+The usage is completely the same.

 ## set_ylabel<a id="set-ylabel"></a>
-A wrapper function of `matplotlib.axes.Axes.set_ylabel` The usage is completely the same.
+A wrapper function of `matplotlib.axes.Axes.set_ylabel`.
+The usage is completely the same.

 ## set_title<a id="set-title"></a>
-A wrapper function of `matplotlib.axes.Axes.set_title` The usage is completely the same.
+A wrapper function of `matplotlib.axes.Axes.set_title`.
+The usage is completely the same.